OctopusDeploy/blog/blog/2019-08/what-is-a-service-mesh/index.md

 If you have used Kubernetes for any length of time, you will have heard the term Service Mesh.
 Several big companies are backing service mesh projects, such as Google with [Istio](https://istio.io/) and the Cloud Native Computing Foundation with [Linkerd](https://linkerd.io/).

-So what is a Service Mesh, and how is it different from the standard Services and Ingress resources native to Kubernetes?
+So what is a Service Mesh, and how is it different from the standard Service and Ingress resources native to Kubernetes?

 ## What is a Service Mesh?